kaishin/redalemeden.com/content/posts/2022-09-05-stable-diffusion-a-quick-tour/index.md

 In the past two weeks, something incredible happened in the machine learning space: an open-source image generation model that can compete or even outperform closed-source alternatives such as OpenAI’s DALL-E or Google’s Imagen has been [released to the public](https://stability.ai/blog/stable-diffusion-public-release).
 This development generated—no pun intended—an unprecedented wave of excitement and buzz in the space.
 [You don’t have to take my word for it](https://thealgorithmicbridge.substack.com/p/stable-diffusion-is-the-most-important).

-Developer by [Stability.Ai](https://stability.ai), [Stable Diffusion](https://stability.ai/blog/stable-diffusion-announcement) can generate highly detailed images from simple text prompts.
-But the real novelty is that it can do so on consumer-grade graphic cards. 🤯 Prior to this, most _latent diffusion models_, as they are called, required much more powerful machines to do their work.
+Developed by [Stability.Ai](https://stability.ai), [Stable Diffusion](https://stability.ai/blog/stable-diffusion-announcement) can generate highly detailed images from simple text prompts.
+But the real novelty lies in the fact that it can do so on consumer-grade graphic cards.
+Prior to this, most _latent diffusion models_, as they are called, required much more powerful machines to do their work.

-To illustrate why this is a big deal, here is one of the results[^1] my 5 years old GTX 1080 graphics card generated for the prompt “A photo of a panda sitting in a primary school classroom”:
+To illustrate why this is a big deal, here is one of the images[^1] my 5 years old GTX 1080 graphics card generated for the prompt _“A photo of a panda sitting in a primary school classroom”_:

 ![A photo of a panda sitting in a primary school classroom](3313248937.png) _A photo of a panda sitting in a primary school classroom_

-A you can see, the model  managed to understand what the prompt meant.
-It got the panda sitting, the classroom, and even the focus blur for that perfect photograph feel.
+The model managed to capture the meaning of the prompt and even nailed the focus blur for that perfect photograph feel.
 The fascinating part, is that even small variations in the prompt or the parameters produce widely different results.
 For instance, consider the following prompt-output combination.

-> A painting by Katsushika Hokusai of a panda sitting in a classroom in primary school
+_"A painting by Katsushika Hokusai of a panda sitting in a classroom in primary school"_

 ![A painting by Katsushika Hokusai of a panda sitting in a primary school classroom](3345077563.png) _in a primary school classroom_

 Not only the model recognized and reproduced the style of the famous Japanese artist, but it managed to do so while capturing the historical context by eliminating all modern details from the image.
-If we try with a completely different prompt that purposefully include words like “cyberpunk” and “futuristic”, it still manage to stay faithful to the aesthetics of the [Ukiyo-e](https://en.wikipedia.org/wiki/Ukiyo-e) art form.
+If we try with a completely different prompt that purposefully include words like “cyberpunk” and “futuristic”, it still does its best to stay faithful to the aesthetics of the [Ukiyo-e](https://en.wikipedia.org/wiki/Ukiyo-e) art form.

-> A painting by Katsushika Hokusai of a cyberpunk futuristic city
+_A painting by Katsushika Hokusai of a cyberpunk futuristic city_

 ![A painting by Katsushika Hokusai of a cyberpunk futuristic city](3183093862.png) _A painting by Katsushika Hokusai of a cyberpunk futuristic city_

 But the use cases of Stable Diffusion don’t stop here.
 It can generate images based on other images (_image-to-image_), fill empty pixels inside an image (_inpaiting_), fill empty pixels outside an image (_outpainting_), interpolate between images, and so forth.
 These building blocks open the door to large swaths of applications in more than one creative field.

-Image-to-image generation is particularly powerful as it allows the user to have a say in the final output, eliminating the guesswork and making the prompt writing process much easier.
+Image-to-image generation is particularly powerful as it allows the user to have a much bigger say in the final output, eliminating the guesswork and making the prompt writing process much easier.
 To illustrate, consider this example below where I started with a crude manual drawing to the left, added the prompt _“a rainbow-colored umbrella”_, and ended with the generated image to the right (granted after a half a dozen tries).

 ![Umbrellas](umbrellas.png) _Left: input image.
 Right: Image generated by Stable Diffusion._